prism-break/prism-break/README.md

 ## App inclusion guidelines

 * **In almost all cases, only free software is allowed to be featured on PRISM Break.** The only exception is when free software offers no viable alternative to proprietary software.
 "Web search" is the only category with this exception currently.
+* **Quality over quantity.** PRISM Break strives to promote the best open source applications.
+Ease of use, stability, and performance matter.
+This is the first time many people are looking to leave their proprietary walled gardens.
+Let's make it a good experience for them.
+If you're writing a privacy-minded FOSS app, please finish it before asking PRISM Break to promote it.
 * **Before suggesting software, please first search this repository to see if your request has already been made.** If it has been rejected, you'll learn why.
 If the issue hasn't been addressed, add a comment as to why it deserves inclusion.
 If the software has been improved significantly since the initial rejection, feel free to suggest it again.
 * **Pull requests are heavily prioritized over issues.** I will respond to them quicker and they will get an answer faster.
 * **Software thumbnails should be 256-color, non-transparent PNGs.** The `lib/img/free-100` directory is deprecated.
 A 50x50 png in the `free` directory is good.